itspriddle/slack-notify/README.md

 ## Description

-Without the `-F` / `--field` option, a standard text message sent to the webhook, either as the first argument or STDIN.
+Without the `-F` / `--field` option, a standard text message is sent to the webhook, either as the first argument or STDIN.

 Text Example: